GyldendalDigital/gu-ds/packages/gu-ds-components/README.md

 # Component library

-Components can be used as react components or as web components
+Components can be used as react components or as web components.<br />
+TypeScript definitions are included.

 ```jsx
 import Example from "gu-ds-components/react/example";